ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 Here's an example of a full IPFS URI: `ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi`

 IPFS URIs are the canonical representation for an IPFS link, since the `ipfs` scheme makes it clear and unambiguous that the CID refers to content on IPFS and not some other system.
-To produce an IPFS URI, simpley prefix a CID string with the static string `ipfs://`.
+To produce an IPFS URI, simply prefix a CID string with the static string `ipfs://`.

 You can also include filenames inside the path component of an IPFS URI.
 For example, if you've stored your token's metadata on IPFS wrapped in a directory, your URI might be: `ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi/metadata.json`